 Scope note:

-This class compromises systems that are used to describe locations in a SP3 Reference Space (S).
+This class comprises systems that are used to describe locations in a SP3 Reference Space (S).
 An instance of SP4 Spatial Coordinate Reference System is composed of two parts: The first is a Coordinate System which is a set of coordinate axes with specified units of measurement and axis directions.
 The second part is a set of reference features at rest in the Reference Space it describes in the real world that relate the Coordinate System to real world locations (U) and fix it with respect to the reference object of its Reference Space .

-In surveying and geodesy, instance of SP4 Spatial Coordinate Reference System are called a datum.
+In surveying and geodesy, instances of SP4 Spatial Coordinate Reference System are called a datum.
 In the case of spatial coordinate reference systems for the earth the datum consists of the reference points and an ellipsoid that approximates the shape of the earth.
 National systems often use ellipsoids that approximate their territory best and shift them in an appropriate position relative to the earth while WGS84 is an ellipsoid for the whole earth and used in GPS receivers.
 In engineering a datum is a reference feature of an object used to create a reference system for measurement.The set of reference features in the real world are subset of E26 Physical Feature that are within the described reference space at rest and pertain to the E18 Physical Thing the reference space is at rest with.

 SP4 Spatial Coordinate Reference Systems have a validity for a certain spatial extent of the SP3 Reference Space and in addition a temporal validity.
 The combination of coordinate reference system and datum provides a unique identity (I).
 SP4 Spatial Coordinate Reference Systems may be defined for the earth, moving objects like planes or ships, linear features like boreholes or local systems.
 If there is a standardised identifier system available, such as EPSG codes, it should be used.